julianpoy/recipesage-docs/docs/tutorials/settings/import/livingcookbook.md

 ---
 title: Importing From Living Cookbook
+description: Import recipes from Living Cookbook using LCB, FDX, or FDXZ file formats.
+Transfer your entire recipe collection to RecipeSage.
 ---

 You can import recipes exported by Living Cookbook as long as you have one of the following file formats: